 Yet there are people who, year after year and decade after decade, are on the frontlines protecting children from pneumonia.
 They include:

 - Health workers who vaccinate children with the pneumonia-fighting vaccines and diagnose and treat the children who become ill with antibiotics, oxygen, and therapeutic foods;

 - Government employees who work tirelessly to motivate their own departments and political leaders to invest in pneumonia control;

 - Company employees who design new products and services and persuade their management to invest in them;

-- UN agency staff who mobilize the UN network to elevate child pneumonia on the global health agenda;
+- UN agency staff who mobilize the UN network to elevate pneumonia on the global health agenda;

-- Academics who undertake the research necessary to shape public policies; and
+- Academics who undertake the research necessary to shape public policies;

-Spread all over the world, and often unknown even to each other, these are the people you never hear about and yet so many children’s lives depend on the progress they make, day after day, year after year.
+Spread all over the world, and often unknown even to each other, these are the people you never hear about and yet so many lives depend on the progress they make, day after day, year after year.
 They are hidden heroes fighting a silent killer and on World Pneumonia Day (November 12th), JustActions is proud to recognize their work and thank them, and ask you to thank them too.

 In 2019 for the first time we are celebrating women on the frontlines of the fight against pneumonia with an all-female line up of PneumoniaFighters! from the countries where large numbers of children are still dying from this preventable and treatable infection.